recommend-games/blog/content/posts/sdj_designers/index.md

 ## Other questions

-- How many games on the respective lists?
 - How many different designers have won/nom/rec SdJ/KedJ/KidJ/any?
 - How many designers have won/nom/rec with more than one game?
 - How many designers have won/nom/rec in more than one category?